-An increasing number of business employers are beginning to realise the benefits and cost savings of having an in-house dispute resolution system embedded into their organisation.
-The usage of mediation to resolve disagreements enables early settlement, and reduces the need for settling disputes through costly and lengthy law suits.
+More employers are beginning to realise the benefits and cost savings of building a dispute resolution system into their organisation.
+Using mediation to end disagreements enables early settlement and avoids costly and lengthy law suits.

 Does your organisation have a dispute resolution system in place?

-A supporting infrastructure refers to an organisation’s internal procedures and processes to support, evaluate and manage the dispute resolution system.
-A well-designed system involves everyone in the organisation, with support from senior management, to well-informed employees.
+A supporting infrastructure refers to an organisation’s internal processes to support, evaluate and manage the DRS.

-SMC provides consultancy services to both local and foreign organisations seeking to establish in-house conflict resolution infrastructure and processes.
-We are experienced with setting up mediation units and centres around the region, and can customise a dispute resolution infrastructure to suit your needs.
+SMC consults for both local and foreign organisations that want to put in place an in-house conflict resolution structure.
+We are experienced in setting up mediation units and centres around the region, and can customise a dispute resolution framework to suit your needs.